bsierieb1/xdasi-bio-2021-archive/docs/r_resources/4_graphics/4_color.md

     - each pair of digits from 00-FF corresponds to the intensity of red, green, or blue
   + **HCL** - hue, chroma, luminescence
     - an alternative representation of color

-In Base R, different graph elements can be set using the `col` parameter (also col.axis, col.lab, col.main, col.sub).
-Other packages include additional functions for controlling colors (e.g. `fill` in ggplot2; )

 ## Palettes